surprise777/JavaBasic2017/A1/codesmells.md

 ### Solution:

-[Looking through the WarehouseManager class, many attributes have similar ways of functioning while different type, which can be extracted as some subclass, and construct the original WarehouseManager as interface or abstract class]
+[Looking through the WarehouseManager class, many attributes have similar ways of functioning while different category: picker and sequencer, which can be extracted as subclass: PickingOrderManager and SequenceOrderManager, put original method in different subclass as their functional ways and construct the original WarehouseManager as super class.]

 ## Code Smell: [Dead Code]